yonischeyer1/myusers.io/README.md

 7. If distance is not 0 the test failed if it is 0 test succeeded.

+8. troubleshoot menu guidenece if test failed to either try solve the test issue or report a bug.

-## Terminology :
+## Troubleshoot Menu options :

-Action: Containing tags and mouse and keyboard actions from myusers recording session.

-Tags : Array of screenshots from a validated Action recording session.

-Eyes: A server that runs inside the container and matches tags one by one against current screenshots at real time of playing the test.

-Hands : A server that runs inside the container that either records keyboard and mouse actions or plays them.

-This is the first half of the solution.

-The other half is the troubleshoot menu :

   This interactive menu guides the user on how to correct a failed test with one of the tools available or report it via email/ ticketing system API etc.

-## Troubleshoot Menu options :

 ### Dynamic snapshot :